niplav/site/notes.md

 	* Examples include snap, DogeCoin, julia
 * Sinks are weirdly badly designed: Why is the end of the faucet so close to the back end of the sink?
 Why is it so close to the bottom of the sink?
 I don't see a good reason why the water shouldn't be directed to the middle of the sink, and the faucet be high up (for ample space for hands).<!--TODO: maybe images here-->
 * Microwaves and refridgerators have a great deal of controls that I believe ~all people don't use (the only control I use on a microwave is setting the duration, but I could see a reason for the energy dial; refridgerators need at most one dial (for setting the temperature).
 Why do they persist?
 Do consumers really (and erroneously) factor the presence of many dials into their purchase decision?
 Are companies simply falling prey to [feature creep](https://en.wikipedia.org/wiki/Feature_creep), and the cost of those features isn't large enough to make a difference?
+* Some websites mandate specific ways of doing two-factor authentication—sometimes via SMS, sometimes with a custom app, sometimes with Google authenticator… I'd like a unified interface around this where I can just use my Ubikey.
+	* No longer a pet peeve: Until recently, it was basically impossible to backup Google authenticator.
 * Browsers splitting words at a newline on an ﬀ or ﬅ ligature:

 ![Text: "paranoia is a profession.
 And so LeAIthan represents the most advanced ef[line split on ligature here]fort yet in AI alignment, using *factored* cognition—splitting up into a"](./img/pet_peeves/ff_split.png "Image of text: “paranoia is a profession.
 And so LeAIthan represents the most advanced ef[line split on ligature here]fort yet in AI alignment, using *factored* cognition—splitting up into a”")